aerospike-community/aerospike-session-store-expressjs/README.md

   Aerospike db.
 If not specified, the ttl will be determined based on the `maxAge` of the session cookie, if any.
 Set `ttl` to zero to disable usage of ttl.
 However, note that a default ttl at the namespace level might still apply.
-* `serializer` - A custom serializer to convert session objects to/from a format suitable for storage in an Aerospike record.
-By default the `JSON` module is used to serialize session objects to/from JSON format.
+* `mapper` - A custom data mapper to convert session objects to/from a format suitable for storage in an Aerospike record.
+By default, the `JSON` module is used to serialize session objects to/from JSON format.

 Additional options are passed on to the Aerospike client when creating a new